npb596/Mitonuclear-Analysis-Project/README.md

 The directory ["Gene-Processing-Scripts"](https://github.com/StevisonLab/Mitonuclear-Analysis-Project/tree/master/Gene-Processing-Scripts)
 contains scripts used to extract coding transcripts form genome sequences and to obtain "matching" data for N-mt and nuclear genes.
 Dependendencies and authorship of source scripts are stated within scripts.

 A single data file ["Gene_Data.csv"](https://github.com/StevisonLab/Mitonuclear-Analysis-Project/blob/master/Gene_Data.csv) is provided that contains all information gathered from scripts in the above directories.
 A single R script ["Mitonuclear\_Stats\_Plots.R"](https://github.com/StevisonLab/Mitonuclear-Analysis-Project/blob/master/Mitonuclear_Stats_Plots.R) is provided that will analyze this data file and produce Figures and text files with statistical analyses and output these respectively to ["Figures"](https://github.com/StevisonLab/Mitonuclear-Analysis-Project/tree/master/Figures) and ["Stats"](https://github.com/StevisonLab/Mitonuclear-Analysis-Project/tree/master/Stats).
+When this git repo is cloned it should be possible to simply run "Rscript Mitonuclear_Stats_Plots.R" and figures and stat files should be output to their respective directories.

 # Usage of Gene Processing Scripts